 This is all the configuration that is needed in straightforward cases for known operating systems.
-However, the building process is set up so that it is easy to override options that are set by default or by operating-system-specific configuration files, for example to change the name of the C compiler, which defaults to gcc.
+However, the building process is set up so that it is easy to override options that are set by default or by operating-system-specific configuration files, for example, to change the C compiler, which defaults to gcc.
 See section 4.13 below for details of how to do this.

 6. Support for iconv()

 The contents of header lines in messages may be encoded according to the rules described RFC 2047.
 This makes it possible to transmit characters that are not in the ASCII character set, and to label them as being in a particular character set.
-When Exim is inspecting header lines by means of the $h_ mechanism, it decodes them, and translates them into a specified character set (default ISO-8859-1).
+When Exim is inspecting header lines by means of the $h_ mechanism, it decodes them, and translates them into a specified character set (default is set at build time).
 The translation is possible only if the operating system supports the iconv() function.

 to your Local/Makefile and rebuild Exim.